sifteo/thundercracker/docs/doxygen/src/scripting.md

 Write the string _data_ to the raw Flash device, starting at _address_.
 Does not automatically erase the device.
 This effectively performs a bitwise AND of the supplied data with the existing contents of the device.

+Use this function with care.
+Remember you're bypassing the filesystem and writing to low-level flash memory.
+If you use rawWrite(), you likely must also use rawErase() and invalidateCache() correctly as well.

 ### Filesystem():rawErase( _address_ )

 Erase one 4 kB sector of the raw Flash device, starting at the specified sector-aligned address.